 During the lease term in Merrifield

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Merrifield, the tenant must allow us to go into the rental home.
-Some justifiable reasons to access rental property are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Merrifield, the renter must allow us to access the rental property.
+Some solid reasons to enter rental property are to:

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Merrifield.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Merrifield.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you move a tenant into your rental in Merrifield
+- Before you lease out your rental property in Merrifield

 - Collections and evictions